-What Is Temporary Fork?
+What Is a Temporary Fork?

-What Is Soft Fork?
+What Is a Soft Fork?

-What Is Hard Fork?
+What Is a Hard Fork?

 The updates are so radical they can trigger the creation of a new blockchain.
 Hard forks can be planned like Ethereum’s Constantinople, but history knows cases of controversial hard forks.

 Bitcoin Cash (BCH) is a perfect example of a controversial hard fork.
-The separation from the main Bitcoin chain took place on August 1, 2017, at block number 478558.
+The separation from the main Bitcoin chain took place on August 1, 2017, at block No. 478558.
 A small part of the BTC community did not agree to implement the SegWit upgrades.
 Once they knew they couldn’t persuade the majority of BTC miners, a new cryptocurrency (BCH) and a blockchain were created.
-A year later, this Bitcoin fork met its own hard fork currently known as Bitcoin SV.
+A year later, this Bitcoin fork met its own hard fork, currently known as Bitcoin SV.

-Bitcoin Hard Forks
+List of Bitcoin Hard Forks

-Bitcoin Unlimited (BU)
+- Bitcoin Unlimited (BU)

-Bitcoin Private (BTCP)
+- Bitcoin Private (BTCP)